Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 Tohoku Event
 -------------

-imulate the tsunami event and visualize the output ...................................................
+simulate the tsunami event and visualize the output ...................................................

 lets now simulate the tsunami for the following resolutions: